Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

 experiments the form is being completed for if there are several.
-If the experiment hasn’t been run yet, and the form is being completed for the purpose of submitting it for preregistration, simply enter ‘for preregistration.’
+If the experiment hasn’t been run yet, and the form is being completed for the purpose of submitting it for preregistration, simply enter ‘for preregistration’.

 ## Question 1.2: Link to website providing resources used in the evaluation experiment (e.g. system outputs, evaluation tools, etc.).
-If there isn’t one, enter ‘N/A.’
+If there isn’t one, enter ‘N/A’.

 *What to enter in the text box*: link(s) to any resources used in the evaluation experiment, such as system outputs, evaluation tools, etc. If there aren’t any publicly shared resources (yet), enter ‘N/A’.

 ## Question 1.3: Name, affiliation and email address of person completing this sheet, and of contact author if different.

 *What to enter in the text box*: names, affiliations and email addresses as appropriate.

-# System (Questions 2.1–2.5)
+# System Questions 2.1–2.5

 Questions 2.1–2.5 record information about the system(s) (or human-authored stand-ins) whose outputs are evaluated in the Evaluation